alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

       - meta
     ```

-    Now create the folder for
+    Now create the folder for the drafts:

     === "MacOS/Linux"